 “Russia contains Europe’s longest river, the Volga, and its largest lake, Ladoga.
 Russia also is home to the world’s deepest lake, Baikal, and the country recorded the world’s lowest temperature outside the North and South poles” (ibid.).

 These unsurpassed landholdings come with an added benefit: natural resources.
 The CIA’s World Factbook states that Russia has a “complete range of mining and extractive industries producing coal, oil, gas, chemicals, and metals.”
-The nation supplies a substantial portion of energy to Western Europe and increasingly to China, which is Russia’s largest trading partner and second-largest export destination.
+The nation supplies a substantial portion of energy to Europe and increasingly to China, which is Russia’s largest trading partner and second-largest export destination.

 Russia’s national characteristics and problems today are often traced exclusively to the policies of the communist USSR.
 While this explains some of the current conditions, many of the nation’s attributes have deeper historical roots.

 Metalworking has long been a trade associated with Russian excellence.
 Before the 1917 Red Revolution, Russia’s abundance of natural resources allowed it to hone the skill.